 - Start working on a draft of a statement of purpose

 - Start contacting programs you’re interested in (after you’ve talked to UChicago faculty), develop a shortlist of prospective graduate schools

 If taking a gap year (or several years), you have more time to work on these items; however, before you leave Chicago, secure faculty recommenders.

 Schedule a Career Advancement appointment to discuss any of these matters.
-Tawana Banks advises students interested in Humanities/Social Sciences Graduate School.
-To discuss STEM fields, please make an appointment with Careers in Science, Computation, Innovation, and Engineering.
+Melissa Ross advises students interested in Humanities/Social Sciences Graduate School.
+To discuss STEM fields, please make an appointment with Careers in Science, Computation, and Innovation.